tswow/tswow-wiki-0.13/Introduction/3_YourFirstModule.md

 WARRIOR_CLASS.UI.description.set('Adventurers adventure the world!');
 ```

-Now that our data script actually does something, we can try it out with the `bdc` (short for "build data client") command.
+Now that our data script actually does something, we can try it out with the `build data client` command.
 Since we are only changing a name, we only need to build client data to check it out.
 You should see output similar to the following:
 ```
-bdc
+build data client
 Built SQL/DBC/MPQ data in 2.27s
 ```